gazorby/fifc/README.md

 fifc --condition 'test "$fifc_group" = files' --source 'fd . --color=always --hidden $HOME'
 ```

-Here, even if both rules have the same conditions, they won't interfere because fifc has to resolve source command *before* the preview command, so order doesn't matter in this case.
+Here, even if both rules have the same conditions, they won't interfere because fifc has to resolve source commands _before_ the preview commands, so order doesn't matter in this case.

 ### Override builtin rules

 If you want to write your own rule based on the same conditions as one of the built-in ones, you can use fifc `--order` option.
 It tells fifc to evaluate the rule in a predefined order, so you can set it to 1 to make sure it will be evaluated first.

-When omitting the `--order`, the rule will be declared unordered, and will be evaluated *after* all other ordered rules.
+When omitting the `--order`, the rule will be declared unordered, and will be evaluated _after_ all other ordered rules.

 ### Examples